Active Listening - 2

 Directions: Think about the script read/played for the class and complete the questions below.

 1. Who are the characters in this script?

 2. What did Dr. Sally ask Tori to do?

 4. How do you think Dr. Sally felt when Tori was not demonstrating active listening?

 5. How do you feel when others are not paying full attention to you when you are speaking?

-Directions: In the scripts below circle two nouns in purple that name a person and one noun that names a place.
-In red circle two verbs.
+Directions: In the scripts below, circle in purple two nouns that name a person and one noun that names a place.
+Circle in red two verbs.
+Underline any adjectives.